polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 ## Special thanks
 + to Wenjia for video support
-+ to my cat for inspiration
++ to my cat, Wang, for inspiration